 Lauren Lochocki, MPP'19, is an international affairs and trade analyst at the US Government Accountability Office (GAO).

 While at Harris Public Policy, she also completed a consulting engagement for a strategic plan to open a summer camp for refugees in Hyde Park.
 She also interned at an agriculture-technology (agtech) company in Nairobi, Kenya, where she conducted research on the impact of an SMS messaging system that sends agricultural advice to smallholder farmers.

-While working at a research and evaluation firm, she managed a randomized controlled trial (RCT) in Malawi that evaluated the effects of farmers’ participation in village savings and loans associations and their potential to eliminate child labor in the tobacco supply chain.
-Additionally, she managed and led the qualitative studies for three other child labor elimination projects.
-She also supported the data analysis for the impact evaluations by designing surveys, cleaning and analyzing large datasets, and creating visually compelling reports.
+Prior to her time at the University of Chicago, she worked at IMPAQ International, a research and evaluation firm, managing a randomized controlled trial (RCT) in Malawi that evaluated the effects of farmers’ participation in village savings and loans associations and their potential to eliminate child labor in the tobacco supply chain.
 In addition to Malawi, she completed field work in Mozambique and Kyrgyzstan.